Semer, Suffolk

 Semer is a small village and civil parish in Suffolk, England.
 Located adjacent to a bridge over the River Brett on the B1115 between Hadleigh and Stowmarket, it is part of Babergh district.
 The parish also contains the hamlets of Ash Street and Drakestone Green.

 The parish was recorded in the 2011 census as having a population of 130, down from 158 in the previous census.

 History

+The name Semer is derived from the Old English elements "sǣ" (lake or sea) and "mere" (pool or lake).
+As the name therefore means "lake pool", it may be that the mere element was added at a later date.